rerun-io/rerun/ARCHITECTURE.md

 We have written our own high-level rendering crate on top of `wgpu`, called [`re_renderer`](crates/re_renderer/README.md).

 ### `egui`
-The GUI in the Rerun Viewer is using [`egui`](https://www.egui.rs/), a cross-platform, immediate mode GUI.
+The GUI in the Rerun Viewer is using [`egui`](https://www.egui.rs/), a cross-platform, [immediate mode GUI](https://github.com/emilk/egui#why-immediate-mode).

 We use [`eframe`](https://github.com/emilk/egui/tree/master/crates/eframe), the egui framework, to run `egui` on both native and web.

 ### Wasm
 Wasm (short for [WebAssembly](https://webassembly.org/)) is a binary instruction format supported by all major browser.
-The Rerun Viewer can be compiled to WASM and run in a browser.
+The Rerun Viewer can be compiled to Wasm and run in a browser.

 Threading support in Wasm is nascent, so care must we taken that we don't spawn any threads when compiling for `wasm32`.